An introductory course in computer science and programming practise.

 Choose semester and course offering to see current information and more about the course, such as course syllabus, study period, and application information.

 Content and learning outcomes

 Programming methodology in Python, containing aspects as programme quality, testing and troubleshooting strategies.
 Examples of both imperative and object-oriented programming are included, as well as programming with recursion.
 Algorithms that handle searching and sorting related to different data structures.
 Examples of treated data structures are stacks, queues, trees, hash tables and graphs.
 Algorithms for compression.
 Applications in computer science and numerical analysis.

 Intended learning outcomes

-- use abstraction as a tool to simplify programming
+- use abstraction as a tool to simplify the programming

-- choose a suitable algorithm for a given problem
+- select an appropriate algorithm for a given problem

-- compare algorithms with respect to time and memory needs, complexity
+- compare algorithms with regard to time and memory usage

 - describe algorithms for searching and sorting